U.S. Department of Energy U.S. Department of Energy Energy Efficiency and Renewable Energy

 How to Verify the Quantity and Location of Supply and Return Duct Terminals Match Contractor Balancing Report:

-1. The HVAC installer must prepare a balancing report the room name and design airflow for each supply and return register.
+1. The HVAC installer prepares a balancing report that identifies the room location and design airflow for each supply and return register.
 (See an example of a balancing report form in Figure 2.)

 2. The HVAC installer measures final individual room airflows using ANSI/ACCA 5 QI-2007 protocol and documents findings on the balancing report.